seanbreckenridge/my_feed/README.md

 - warms the `my.time.tz.via_location` cache, so that timezones can be estimated for some of the data sources here
 - does an `rsync` for some images hosted here
 - requests the `/data/ids` endpoint on the server, which returns a list of known IDs (those are used to filter out duplicates before syncing)
-- runs an `my_feed index` to save pickled objects to a local file
+- runs an `my_feed index` to save json objects to a local file
-- Syncs the pickle up to my server with `scp`
+- Syncs the json up to my server with `scp`
-- Server is pinged (at `/check`), which makes the server process the pickle files, updating the local sqlite database
+- Server is pinged (at `/check`), which makes the server process the json files, updating the local sqlite database

 To blur images, `my_feed index` accepts a `-B` flag, which lets you match against the `id`, `title`, or `image_url` with an [`fnmatch`](https://docs.python.org/3/library/fnmatch.html#module-fnmatch) or a `regex`.
 Those are placed in a file, one per line, for example: